Tiswas: Series 1 (1974)

-Series 3
+Series 3 (1976-1977)

-Running from late 1976 to early 1977, Chris Tarrant, Peter Tomlinson and Trevor East were the main presenters.
+Chris Tarrant, Peter Tomlinson and Trevor East were the main presenters.
 Almost all these shows were produced by Sid Kilbey.
 The 2 April 1977 show was a landmark edition, as part of the programme was broadcast outside the Midlands for the first time, on HTV Cymru Wales and HTV West, filling up their 'round-the-regions' compilation of Saturday morning programmes called Ten on Saturday.

-Series 4
+Series 4 (1977-1978)

-This series, running from 10 September 1977 to May 1978, marked an end to the provincial micro-budget shows of the previous series, as the initial edition of this series brought significant changes.
+This series marked an end to the provincial micro-budget shows of the previous series, as the initial edition of this series brought significant changes.
 Sally James was drafted in as the series' first regular female presenter.
 She had been the presenter of a regional Saturday morning show in London called Saturday Scene, produced by LWT.
 Comedian Jim Davidson was intended to be a regular presenter but left after only a few editions, although he would return for cameo appearances.
 Peter Tomlinson was axed as a regular, which came as a surprise to him.

 Chris Tarrant was retained as the anchor presenter, and behind the scenes was annoyed with the changes, particularly the inclusion of a woman as presenter.
 However, he later retracted this view, having witnessed the progress Tiswas had made with James's contribution.

 One significant change almost never happened.
 ATV management were displeased with the visual slapstick element - the hurling of custard pies and water.
 They believed this was setting a bad example to the young viewers.
 Newly drafted producer/director Glyn Edwards managed to retain this vital, messy element by drawing on his experience as a Punch & Judy puppeteer to create a 'villain' character called 'The Phantom Flan Flinger', who would be the black-clad masked nemesis of the presenting team, and the main instigator of pie-throwing chaos.
 The "phantom" was later revealed to be Ben Mills, a taxi driver from Cheswick Green near Solihull.

 John Gorman made his debut in this series, but with just four appearances, it would not be until series 5 that he became a regular visitor to the Tiswas studios.
 Likewise, child performer Paul Hardin made sporadic appearances.

 The programme expanded its footprint further outside its home region.
 As well as appearing in part on HTV, Anglia, Border, Granada and Scottish Television began to screen Tiswas in its entirety.
 Anglia dropped the series a number of times to pick up other regions' Saturday morning programmes throughout Tiswas's history.